Inode Usage

 How can I see how many inodes I am using?

-Shared and Cloud hosting packages
+Shared hosting package

 - Log in to cPanel.

-VPS hosting packages
+VPS and Dedicated hosting packages

 - Log in to WHM.